 Most people prefer guest blogging over article marketing, as the quality of links and exposure that we get from a high-quality blog is far better than from an article directory.

-This article is dedicated to all bloggers who accept guest posts on their blogs, and who receive too many guest posting requests/submissions every day.
+This post is dedicated to all bloggers who accept guest articles on their blogs, and who receive too many guest posting requests/submissions every day.

-Prior to moving forward with the following information, I recommend that you read my previously published guide on how to create a multi-author WordPress blog, which details some WordPress plugins that will help you to open your blog to guest posting.
+Before moving forward, I recommend that you read my previously published guide on how to create a multi-author WordPress blog, which details some WordPress plugins that will help you to open up your blog to guest posting.

-Believe it or not, you can use too many guest posts, and by doing so you could be killing your blog.
-I’m not referring to the difference in the voices of the guest blog posts, but to the SEO demerit of linking out via guest posts.
+Believe it or not, you can accept too many guest posts, and by doing so, you could be killing your blog.
+I’m not referring to the difference in voices of the guest bloggers, I’m talking about the SEO demerits of outbound linking via guest posts.

 Here are a few suggestions to consider:

 - Avoid linking out to irrelevant niches.
 If you blog about blogging, only accept articles that link out to things related to blogging.